 About

-She earned a Masters in Arts Politics from the Tisch School of the Arts, at New York University, where she focused her graduate study on creating poetry and durational performances to lend breath and voice towards embodied healing in the midst of trauma.
-Her graduate research investigated the tangible impacts of using poetry and new media as peacebuilding tools to facilitate embodied healing in .
-Her current projects use digital art and performance to choreograph her poetry as a moving and interactive body of work.
-She uses materials ranging from yards of clothesline, borrowed lingerie, smashed grapefruits, and hammers to trace the complex fractures that grief, legacies of trauma, and violation have written in silence on women’s bodies.
+Her graduate study at New York University focused on investigating the tangible impacts of using poetry and new media as peacebuilding tools to facilitate embodied healing.
+Her exhibited artworks used digital art and performance to choreograph her poetry as a moving and interactive body for social justice.
+She used materials ranging from yards of clothesline, borrowed lingerie, smashed grapefruits, and hammers to trace the complex fractures that grief, legacies of trauma, and violation have written in silence on women’s bodies.

 CONTACT